Sharifur/hexcoupon-lite/Readme.txt

 Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

 == Changelog ==
+== 1.2.0 ==
+Added nice design to show all coupon tab in my account page of WooCommerce.

 == 1.1.9 ==
 Added a nice design for coupon shortcode, which you may use it to do a promotion.
-Fixed upgrade to pro notice in Bogo coupon type.
+Fixed upgrade to pro notice in BOGO coupon type.

 == 1.1.8 ==
 Fixed some bugs.